 The person whose negligence caused the crash is liable for a T-bone accident.
 The guilty party is not always the driver whose vehicle hits the side of the other car.
 Determining who is at fault in a T-bone car accident depends on who broke a traffic law that led to the wreck.
 Sometimes more than one person is negligent.

-At Max Meyers Law, our legal team has experience helping clients who suffered injuries in T-bone accidents.
+At Max Meyers Law, our Kirkland, WA personal injury lawyers have experience helping clients who suffered injuries in T-bone accidents.
 If someone else caused your crash, you might be able to recover damages in a personal injury claim.
 Call us at for a free case evaluation.

 How Can I Determine Who Caused My T-Bone Accident?

 Typically, one driver has the right of way, and the other driver does not.
 If a driver fails to yield the right of way, and this results in a T-bone accident, they are often at fault for the crash.